CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

         - for each untrimmed video path, create a video_proposals_dataset and dataloader for it
         - for each dataloader, feed batch of frames into model for predictions
         - for each proposal frame set in the batch, append (pred, start, end) to list of preds

-        - all predictions are 0 :o:
-        - make sure last epoch checkpoint is loaded correctly :o:
+        - make sure last epoch checkpoint is loaded correctly :heavy_check_mark:

+        - bad predictions (only predicts 0, 9, or 10) :o:
+            - try to add ensemble views and spatial crop back in to aggregate probs for each frame and improve classification
+            - change proposal generation method

     - post-processing script to piece together all proposals back into the full untrimmed video and align action preds with timestamps :o: multiple proposals that are consecutive in temporal space, having the same action pred, should be combined into one start and end timestamp

 - setup config + model to use 2 gpus (breaks when attemtping) and more workers; then, can increase train batch_size :heavy_check_mark:

-- edit eval output to show train and val accuracy and specify what top1 and top5 error apply to (train or val) :o:
+- edit eval output to show train and val accuracy and specify what top1 and top5 error apply to (train or val) :heavy_check_mark:

 - add data augmentation (color/flip images horizontally to add more data) :o: